-Meatless Monday!: Baked Southwestern Egg Rolls
+Meatless Monday: Baked Black Bean, Spinach and Corn Egg Rolls

 southwestern-eggroll-5

 So I passed an old man walking into the grocery.
 He caught my attention, not only because he was walking around shirtless in bib overalls, but because he stopped right in front of me with this surprised look.
-And then he reached into the front pocket of his overalls and pulled out a cell phone.

 Instant inspiration for a hillbilly spy movie.
 Git Smart, something like that.
-Quentin Tarantino, you want in on this.

-Spinach, Black Bean and Corn Egg Rolls
+Baked Black Bean, Spinach and Corn Egg Rolls

-Adapted from Melanie Scott (Simple and Delicious)
+Adapted from Melanie Scott “Simple and Delicious”

 Makes 20 egg rolls

-Note: This was designed as a low-fat recipe, but if you’re looking for something closer to a restaurant-style Southwestern egg roll, double the amount of cheese from 1 cup to 2, and use a full-fat variety.
+This was designed as a low-fat recipe, but if you’re looking for something closer to a restaurant-style Southwestern egg roll, double the amount of cheese from 1 cup to 2, and use a full-fat variety.

 • 2 cups frozen corn, thawed